system dot gay

 There's a distinct possibility that reading our experiences here helped you to connect some parts of your own brain you've been struggling to understand.
 We had a number of experiences like that far before considering we may actually be plural.

-We spent a lot of time reading this questionnaire our therapist provided and realizing how much we all related to the described experiences.
+We spent a lot of time reading this questionnaire a therapist provided and realizing how much we all related to the described experiences.
 There is also a therapeutic modality called Internal Family Systems that uses similar concepts to plurality to process trauma and improve daily functioning.
 We know many people who have benefited from it, both plural and not.

 We do want to say that if this feels like how your brain works - that's entirely okay!
 We felt this way for some time before actually feeling in-touch with a headmate enough to believe it was real.
 Maybe you are plural, that's okay!
 Maybe you're not, that's okay too!